utelecon/utelecon.github.io/en/articles/slack-communication/index.md

 ---
-title: How to communicate with students on Slack
+title: How to Communicate With Students on Slack
 ---

 ## Highlights of This Article